All Shook Up (musical)

 All Shook Up is a 2004 American jukebox musical with music from the Elvis Presley songbook and with a book by Joe DiPietro.

+The show concerns the repressed residents of an unnamed American town in the 1950s who experience an awakening when a leather-clad guitar-strumming roustabout rolls into town.
+The story takes inspiration from the comedies of William Shakespeare, particularly Twelfth Night, and explores themes such as authoritarianism, homosexuality, and segregation.

 The musical premiered on Broadway in 2005.

 Production history

 The musical had a developmental staging at the Goodspeed Musicals May 13-June 6, 2004, with most of the Broadway cast, except for Manley Pope in the lead role of Chad.
 Christopher Ashley directed, with choreography by Jody Moccia.
 The musical had a tryout in Chicago at the Cadillac Palace from December 19, 2004, through January 23, 2005.
 After the tryout, changes were made to the finale and to add "a more specific instrumental and vocal voice" for Chad.
-The characters and plot twists in the musical were inspired by William Shakespeare's Much Ado About Nothing, Twelfth Night, As You Like It and A Midsummer Night's Dream.

 Broadway

 The musical premiered on Broadway at the Palace Theatre on March 24, 2005, and closed on September 25, 2005, after 213 performances and 33 previews.
 Directed by Christopher Ashley, with choreography by Ken Roberson, the original Broadway cast included Cheyenne Jackson (Chad), Jenn Gambatese (Natalie Haller/"Ed"), and Jonathan Hadary (Jim Haller).

-It has been performed in the US at regional theatres, colleges and high schools.